juniorsundarCasual/TGT/vault/volume-5.chapter-373.md

 "I'd like to bring to your attention, Marie and Shuri," Markus said while pulling out an empty parchment of paper.
 He then wrote down the two girls' names in large letters, side by side.
 "Both of their cultivation isn't original.
 Marie-" he said while tapping on her name.
 "Her cultivation is derived from The Heavenly Eye, which is what Elder Nara practises."
 He then tapped at Shuri and said, "Shuri adapted her method from Automagy techniques taught by her family."

 "Both, The Heavenly Eye and the Automagy techniques of Shuri's family offer a critical insight into how the world works.
-It defines a mantra about one's belief's and one's reality.
-Marie did not connect with the orthodox Heavenly Eye, and decided to implement mathematical analysis and signal processing into it since that was something she connected with and made sense to her.
+It defines a mantra about one's beliefs and one's reality.
+Marie did not connect with the orthodox Heavenly Eye and decided to implement mathematical analysis and signal processing into it since that was something she connected with and made sense to her.
 Shuri did something similar with logic gates and achieved success," Markus elaborated.
 "With these two examples cases, what we have is Derivation.
-You start with something that has a proven track record and adapt it in a way to match your understanding of reality.
+You start with something that has a proven track record and adapt it in a way to matches your understanding of reality.
 I'm not going to say that this is easy, but it is definitely less risky."

 Markus then wrote down Jean's name in large letters below Shuri and Marie and said, "Jean's cultivation is a direct assimilation of someone else's.
-And by that I literally mean that she assimilated the cultivation of another individual."
+And by that, I literally mean that she assimilated the cultivation of another individual."

 "But that's-"

 "Suicide," Markus finished the sentence.
 "You are correct.
 You are forced to warp your understanding so that it aligns with the incoming cultivation.
 You should know that the entity she assimilated had a cultivation that ran counter to her own, which should mean assured destruction.
 HOWEVER, thanks to Master Larks, and a heavy sacrifice from Jean's side, the assimilation was successful, and she came out the other side much stronger.
 This method is not just dangerous because of the failure rates of assimilation, but it also requires that you find a mana core with a cultivation that aligns with your own.
 Which means you need to contest with an entity that is at least in the Core Formation realm."

-Markus slashed Jean's name of the document and then wrote down Tes' name above Shuri and Marie's.
+Markus slashed Jean's name on the document and then wrote down Tes' name above Shuri and Marie's.
 "Tes found resonance with Shuri's cultivation method.
-That is the usual pathway most mages follow, since there is a guaranteed track record of success."
+That is the usual pathway most mages follow since there is a guaranteed track record of success."

 Finally, he wrote his name between Jean's, and Marie and Shuri's.

 "I created my cultivation method through brute force.
 I knew what I was looking for because I'd experienced it before, quite intimately," he added with a bitter smile.
 "I cycled through my mana sense until I could find exactly what it was.
 And the moment I did, everything I learned about it until that point just started to make sense.
 Now this is where Master stepped in and corrected my misunderstandings so that my foundation wasn't wobbly."

 "Truthfully," Markus redirected.
 "Everything you need to know about this world is hidden in your mana sense.
 What hinders you, is your ability to decrypt this hidden knowledge.
 Do not try to decipher this hidden knowledge while only half-informed.
-Make sure you know at least 80% of what you are looking before scouring through your mana senses.
+Make sure you know at least 80% of what you are looking for before scouring through your mana senses.
 I made the mistake of doing so without a strong base.
 There was so much more I could have known about gravity before searching for it in my mana sense.
 While Master filled in a lot of the gaps, most of my time now is spent trying to fill all the tiny and imperceptible cracks in my foundation."

 "My best advice is to follow the scientific method.
 Create a research plan - formalise what you are looking for and how you intend to find it..."
 Markus tapped his fingers repeatedly against his desk while in thought.
-"In fact, its far more advisable to not go about this alone."
+"In fact, it is far more advisable to not go about this alone."

 He then hit the table twice, decisively, with his open palm and rose from his seat, "Let's do it this way.
 I'm going to help you find your cultivation method."